MicrosoftDocs/well-architected/well-architected/security/design-network-connectivity.md

 To secure communication within a VNet, set rules that inspect traffic.
 Then, *allow* or *deny* traffic to, or from specific sources, and route them to the specified destinations.
 > ![Task](./images/i-best-practices.png) Review the rule set and confirm that the required services are not unintentionally blocked.

-For traffic between subnets, the recommended way is through [Network Security Groups (NSG)](/azure/virtual-network/security-overview).
-Define rules on each NSG that checks traffic to and from single IP address, multiple IP addresses, or entire subnets.
+For traffic between subnets (also referred to as east-west traffic), it's recommended to use [Network Security Groups (NSG)](/azure/virtual-network/security-overview).
+NSGs allow you to define rules that check the source and destination address, protocol and port of Inbound and Outbound traffic.
+The address can be a single IP address, multiple IP addresses, an [Azure service tag](azure/virtual-network/service-tags-overview) or an entire subnet.

 If NSGs are being used to isolate and protect the application, the rule set should be reviewed to confirm that required services are not unintentionally blocked, or more permissive access than expected is allowed.
-Azure Firewall (and Firewall Manager) can be used to centralize and manage firewall policies.

-Another way is to use network virtual appliances (NVAs) that check inbound (ingress) and outbound (egress) traffic and filters based on rules.
+For advanced networking controls, use [Azure Firewall](/azure/firewall/overview).
+It can be used to perform deep packet inspection on both east-west and north-south traffic.
+Firewalls rules can be defined as policies and centrally managed.
+An alternative solution is to use network virtual appliances (NVAs) that check inbound (ingress) and outbound (egress) traffic and filters based on rules.

 **How do you route network traffic through NVAs for security boundary policy enforcement, auditing, and inspection?**
 ***